 The Command-and-Control System which was procured jointly with South Yorkshire Fire & Rescue Service and went live in 2013 is currently being replaced.
-The new system will go live in January 2025 and will coincide with the opening of the new FSHQ at Birkenshaw.
+The new system will go live in May 2025 and will coincide with the opening of the new FSHQ at Birkenshaw.
 This is being procured solely by WYFRS and the collaboration with SYFRS will thus cease.
-As a result, an impairment provision equivalent to half of the brought forward net book value of the existing system has been made in the 23/24 financial statements.
+As a result, an impairment provision of £0.285m which is equivalent to half of the brought forward net book value of the existing system has been made in the 23/24 financial statements.